 At first glance Oruro is a sprawl of sun-baked buildings in shades of terracotta and dusty tan, but there's something about this gritty miners' city that endears it to visitors.
-In many ways Oruro (which means 'where the sun is born') is an intriguing place where 90% of the inhabitants are of indigenous heritage.
-Orureños (Oruro locals) refer to themselves as quirquinchos (armadillos), after the carapaces used in their charangos (traditional Bolivian ukulele-like instruments).
+In many ways Oruro (which means 'where the sun is born') is an intriguing place, where 90% of the inhabitants are of indigenous heritage.
+Orureños (Oruro locals) refer to themselves as quirquinchos (armadillos), after the carapaces of their charangos (traditional Bolivian ukulele-like instruments).
 The city makes for an oddly atavistic experience that some may find intoxicating.